Getting to Grips with Real World Diagnostics

 How did your journey begin and how have you achieved success so far?

-I’ve identified a gap in the market with a social impact as well, i.e. a need for high quality diagnostic test kits to be manufactured in Africa for Africa.
+I’ve identified a gap in the market with a social impact as well, i.e. a need for high-quality diagnostic test kits to be manufactured in Africa for Africa.
 I decided to import and distribute products first to acquire market share and minimise my risk.
-I therefore generated revenue to eventually setup a manufacturing facility with a client base already established.
+I therefore generated revenue to eventually set up a manufacturing facility with a client base already established.

 Cash flow was the first obstacle.
 I established my first business at the age of 24.
 This of course was an obstacle on its own, i.e. no significant personal/business profile and lack of experience.
 My distribution model reduced risk and generated revenue before investing in a manufacturing facility.
 I also entered business competitions to build my personal/business profile.